uDALES/u-dales/docs/udales-how-to-cite.md

 ```

-If you are looking to also cite a specific version of the software, you can find correposding version-specific DOIs on [Zenodo](https://doi.org/10.5281/zenodo.5111496).
+If you are looking to also cite a specific version of the software, you can find corresponding version-specific DOIs on [Zenodo](https://doi.org/10.5281/zenodo.5111496).